alexfernandez/loadtest/README.md

 Number of requests to send out.

-Note: the total number of requests sent can be bigger than the parameter, if there is a concurrency parameter and number of requests is not a multiple of concurrency.
+Note: the total number of requests sent can be bigger than the parameter if there is a concurrency parameter;
+loadtest will report just the first `n`.

 #### `-c concurrency`